 - Build an API proxy using the Apigee Edge management UI as described in Part 1: Create your API.

 - Build an API proxy as a set of XML file on your local machine as described in Part 1: Create your API in XML.

-A great way to learn about API proxies is to work with the samples as described in Using the samples.
+A great way to learn about API proxies is to work with the samples as described in Using the sample API proxies.